drheinheimer/just-the-comments/README.md

 # Just the Comments 💬

-A simple, privacy-focused web tool to extract and export comments from PDF documents.
+A simple web tool to extract and export comments from PDF documents.
+100% private: no files or data leave the browser.

 ## 🎯 Purpose & Motivation